 WHEN AND HOW DO I APPLY TO DENTAL SCHOOL?

-All applicants to IUSD must apply through the American Association of Dental Schools Application Service (AADSAS).¬† AADSAS is a centralized application services sponsored by the American Dental Education Association (ADEA).¬† AADSAS simplifies the application process for both applicants and schools by allowing applicants to complete one application form.¬† Information is then sent in a standardized format to the dental schools¬†as directed by the applicant.
-AADSAS began accepting applications on June 3, 2013.
+All applicants to IUSD must apply through the American Association of Dental Schools Application Service (AADSAS).¬† AADSAS is a centralized application service sponsored by the American Dental Education Association (ADEA).¬† AADSAS simplifies the application process for both applicants and schools by allowing applicants to complete one application form.¬† Information is then sent in a standardized format to the dental schools¬†as directed by the applicant.¬† AADSAS begins accepting applications in early June each year.
 All DDS applicants must submit an online application at the ADEA website.¬†All IUSD applicants must submit applications to AADSAS by¬†October 15th¬†of each admissions cycle year.
 This is an IUSD deadline requirement.¬†Applicants are encouraged to apply early in the cycle¬†in order to maximize the opportunity for a fall interview.
 Depending on individual circumstances spring interviews MAY be granted.

 WHAT MATERIALS NEED TO BE COMPLETED THROUGH AADSAS?

 HOW CAN I IMPROVE MY CHANCES OF BEING ACCEPTED TO IUSD?
-Individuals who are not admitted due to a low GPA are invited to contact the Office of Admissions and Student Affairs to arrange an advising appointment.
+Individuals who are not admitted are invited to contact the Office of Admissions and Student Affairs to arrange an advising appointment.

 DO I STAND A BETTER CHANCE OF BEING ACCEPTED IF I COMPLETE MY PRE-DENTAL COURSES AT INDIANA UNIVERSITY?

-IUSD does NOT give preference to IU graduates.
-At least thirty (30) of the required ninety (90) hours must be taken at a four-year college.
-It is preferred that applicants complete upper level science courses at 4-year institutions (i.e. those that grant baccalaureate degrees).
+IUSD does NOT give preference to IU graduates.¬† It is strongly recommended that applicants complete all upper level science courses at 4-year institutions (i.e. those that grant baccalaureate degrees).

 WHAT CRITERIA DO THE ADMISSIONS COMMITTEE MEMBERS USE IN SELECTING STUDENTS TO IUSD?

-The Dental Admissions Committee is charged with the responsibility, using a holistic review process, to review and select qualified and diverse candidates for admission to the DDS program who best demonstrate the capability of advancing the oral and general health of diverse populations.
+The Dental Admissions Committee is charged with the responsibility, using a holistic review process, to review and select qualified and diverse candidates for admission to the DDS program who best demonstrate the capability of advancing the oral and general health of diverse patient populations.

-Criteria used for selection of students include science GPA (i.e. math, physics, biology, chemistry), overall GPA, DAT scores, academic letters of recommendation, the personal interview, years and hours of college credit, degrees received, motivation, manual and artistic skills, character, personality, ethics, and exposure to the field of dentistry.
+Some of the criteria used for selection of students include science GPA (i.e. math, physics, biology, chemistry), overall GPA, DAT scores, letters of academic recommendation, the personal interview, years and hours of college credit, degrees received, motivation, manual dexterity and artistic skills, character, personality, ethics, and exposure to the field of dentistry.

-Yes.
-The personal interview is required.
-Interviews at IUSD are typically conducted from September through February.
+A personal interview is required.
+Interviews at IUSD are typically conducted from September through January.

 HOW MANY LETTERS OF EVALUATION ARE NEEDED?

-DOES AN APPLICANT HAVE TO SIGN A WAIVER TO THESE LETTERS OF EVALUATION?
+IS AN APPLICANT REQUIRED TO SIGN A WAIVER FOR LETTERS OF ACADEMIC RECOMMENDATION?

-It is not required that an applicant sign a waiver, but IUSD and the writer of the recommendation must know whether information submitted should remain confidential.
+It is not required that an applicant to sign a waiver, but IUSD and the writer of the¬†academic letter of recommendation must know whether submitted information¬†should remain¬†confidential.

-DOES AN APPLICANT HAVE TO USE IUSD EVALUATION FORMS FOR THE LETTERS OF EVALUATION?
+IS AN APPLICANT REQUIRED TO USE IUSD EVALUATION FORMS FOR THE ACADEMIC LETTERS OF RECOMMENDATION?

-No.¬†AADSAS provides a standard form for all letters of recommendation.¬†Evaluators also have the option of sending their letters of¬†recommendation electronically.
+No.¬†AADSAS provides a standard form for all academic letters of recommendation.¬†Evaluators also have the option of sending their letters of¬†recommendation electronically.
 Applicants are encouraged to notify their evaluators that they may receive a letter request from AADSAS and that they should follow the correct format.

 WHEN IS THE DENTAL ADMISSION TEST (DAT) GIVEN?